 Image segmentation

-The image segmentation divides an image into meaningful regions or objects, facilitating the extraction of relevant features.
-This technique is performed using methods such as thresholding segmentation, or more advanced approaches such as convolutional neural networks for semantic segmentation.
+The πŸ”— image segmentation divides an image into meaningful regions or objects, making it easier to extract relevant features.
+This is achieved using methods such as thresholding segmentation, or more advanced approaches such as convolutional neural networks for πŸ”— semantic segmentation.
 It enables analysis to be focused on specific parts of the image, improving the efficiency of classification models.

 Histogram equalization